invl/retry/README.rst

 Features
 --------

+From original `retry`:
 - Retry on specific exceptions.
 - Set a maximum number of retries.
 - Set a delay between retries.
 - Set a maximum delay between retries.
 - Set backoff and jitter parameters.
-- Show traceback of an error that lead to a failed attempt.
 - Use a custom logger.
+- No external dependencies (stdlib only).
+- (Optionally) Preserve function signatures (`pip install decorator`).

+New features in `reretry`:
+- Log traceback of an error that lead to a failed attempt.
 - Call a custom callback after each failed attempt.
 - Can be used with async functions.

-- No external dependencies (stdlib only).
-- (Optionally) Preserve function signatures (`pip install decorator`).

 Installation